Rite of Christian Initiation (RCIA)

 To register for GIFT:

 - Please first become a registered parishioner if not already.
-Form is available online.
+Parish registration form.

 - Complete the GIFT registration form online.